glessard/deferred/README.md

 # deferred [![Build Status](https://travis-ci.org/glessard/deferred.svg?branch=master)](https://travis-ci.org/glessard/deferred)
-A library to help you transfer data, including eventual errors, between asynchronous blocks in Swift.
-Deferred is fast and lock-free.
+An asynchronous `Result`, fast and lock-free.

 `Deferred<T>` allows you to chain closures together.
-A `Deferred` starts with an undetermined value.
-At some later time its value may become determined, after which the value can no longer change.
-Until the value becomes determined, computations that depend on it will be saved for future execution using a lock-free, thread-safe algorithm.
+A `Deferred` starts with an indeterminate, *unresolved* value.
+At some later time it may become *resolved*.
+Its value is then immutable for as long as that particular `Deferred` instance exists.
+Until a `Deferred` becomes resolved, computations that depend on it can be saved for future execution using a lock-free, thread-safe algorithm.
 The results of these computations are also represented by `Deferred` instances.
-Thrown errors are propagated effortlessly along chains of `Deferred` instances.
+Errors thrown at any point in a `Deferred` context are propagated effortlessly.

 `Deferred` started out as an approximation of OCaml's module [Deferred](https://ocaml.janestreet.com/ocaml-core/111.25.00/doc/async_kernel/#Deferred).